AyaanSRobot/Gazebo_simulation/README.md

 - [ ] Create a world with Formula student cones
 - [ ] Create path planning

-## Runing rviz and gazebo with a model
+## Runing rviz and gazebo with a model using launch files
 Make sure to have sourced the ROS installation as the 'underlay'.

 Be sure to be in the ROS soruce folder `Gazebo_simulation`.